skills/publish-docker-images/.github/steps/1-step.md

 ## Step 1: First interaction with GitHub Packages

-Welcome to the "Stackoverflown" team!
 You and your team have been working hard on an awesome web-based game called **Stackoverflown**.
-It's a hit, and now you want to package it for distribution so players everywhere can easily run it and deploy it to their servers.
+It's a hit, and now you want to **package and version** it for distribution so players everywhere can easily run it and deploy it on their servers.

 <img alt="Screenshot of the Stackoverflown game" src="https://github.com/user-attachments/assets/2bcba6c0-6142-4880-87e4-a6d409dd0293" width="900">